-A real estate photography invoice contains detailed, orderly information on professional home or building photography services that are rendered at the request of a real estate agent or home seller.
-Photographers that focus their craft on the imaging of property often employ a vast array of tools and equipment, such as cameras (with many different types of lenses), tripods, drones, and photo editing software.
-While hourly rates can be charged, the majority of photographers charge on a per-service basis, with several factors determining the cost of each service.
+A real estate photography invoice contains detailed information on professional home or building photography services that are rendered at the request of a real estate agent or seller.
+While hourly rates can be charged, the majority of real estate photographers bill on a per-service basis.

 Table of Contents